mondaycom/vibe/README.md

 ### Icon colors

-We want to support the ability for the svg icon to adapt the css `color` attribute, therefore we when adding an icon all of the colors in the SVG should be `currentColor`.
+We want to support the ability for the svg icon to adapt the css `color` attribute, therefore when adding an icon all of the colors in the SVG should be `currentColor`.

 In some rare occasions when you want to preserve a color within the icon please consider the following: